Waiting lists for secondary school places

 Staying in the reallocation pool

-Your child will stay in the reallocation pool until the end of autumn term in December, or until a place becomes available at the school if this happens sooner.
+Your child will stay in the reallocation pool until the 31st December, or until a place becomes available at the school if this happens sooner.

 To keep your child on the list you need to email the school admissions team at the end of every school term.